Causes of Car Accidents in New Jersey

 Unsafe roadway design

-Reckless Driver Behavior
+Reckless Motorist Behavior

 Driving under the influence

 Drivers who are impaired by alcohol or drugs are a serious danger to themselves and others on the road.
 Impaired drivers have slower reaction times and poor judgment, which can result in deadly car accidents.
-An estimated 300,000 incidents of drunk driving occur daily in the U.S., despite numerous warnings and harsh penalties.
+An estimated 300,000 incidents of drunk driving occur daily in the US, despite numerous warnings and harsh penalties.

 Drivers who are fatigued should stay off the road until they have had enough rest.
 Drowsy driving has many of the same results as drunk driving, inhibiting a driver’s ability to make decisions and maintain focus.

 Learn More about Causes of Car Accidents in New Jersey from an Attorney

 If you or a loved one has been injured or killed in a car accident in New Jersey due to faulty equipment, unsafe roadways, or reckless driver behavior, our injury lawyers could help determine who is at fault for your injuries.
 You may be eligible for compensation if your losses were the result of someone else’s negligence.
 Call us today to learn more about common causes of car accidents in New Jersey.